Heronswood, Victoria: History

 Miss Burrell's house was saved after great exertions.
 The township of Rosebud is safe, and the fire is now burning in the direction of Boneo.
 Portion of the same fire swept towards Heronswood, the seaside residence of Mr. Justice Higgins.
 The fate of the residence was for some hours uncertain, but the flames were finally beaten off.
-Fires are still burning at Arthur's Seat and towards Mount Martha."
+Fires are still burning at Arthurs Seat and towards Mount Martha."

+On 13 January 1929 at Heronswood, Higgins took his regular morning walk to Arthurs Seat.
+As was his habit he then read on the porch.
+In the early evening he collapsed and died.
+The Trades Hall in Melbourne flew the Australian flag at half mast.
+Higgins was buried in Dromana cemetery, with Anglican rites, under the Celtic cross which he had built to commemorate his son.
+He was survived by his wife, Mary Alice Higgins.